Projects per year

-Jeanet is the Programme Leader for the MSc Psychology course at Teesside.
+Jeanet is the Programme Leader for the MSc Psychology and MSc Applied Psychology courses at Teesside.
 Since commencing her lectureship at Teesside in 2008 she has taught on a variety of modules.
 Currently she teaches the developmental parts of ‘Human Development and Social Psychology’ in year 1 and ‘Development, Cognitive Processes and Disorders’ in year 2.
-She also teaches on ‘Psychological Research Design and Analysis’ and supervises both undergraduate, postgraduate and doctoral dissertation students.
+She also teaches on ‘Current Issues in Neurodevelopmental Psychology’ and supervises both undergraduate, postgraduate dissertation students as well as Doctoral and PhD students.

 Summary of Research Interests

-Jeanet is a researcher within the Centre for Applied Psychological Science at Teesside University.
+Jeanet is a researcher within the Health and Wellbeing Theme in the Centre for Applied Psychological Science at Teesside University.
 Her primary research interest is concerned with wellbeing in children.
 Her research has investigated the relationship between food intake and children’s cognition and behaviour and she is particularly interested in area of applying glycaemic index of a food to cognitive and behavioural effects in children.
-Jeanet is also interested in the relationship between access to outdoor environments and wellbeing in both children and adults.
-She also has an interest in student retention and progression and has been involved with research exploring students’ views of assessment feedback.
+Jeanet is also interested in the relationship between access to outdoor environments (green and blue space) and wellbeing in both children and adults.
+She also has an interest in interventions and support for people with ASD.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter